Oliver Cowdery: Early life

-Book of Mormon scribe and witness
+Role in early Latter Day Saint movement

-Cowdery met Joseph Smith on April 5, 1829—a year and a day before the official founding of the church—and heard from him how he had received golden plates containing ancient Native American writings.
-Cowdery told Smith that he had seen the golden plates in a vision before the two ever met.
+Encounter with Smith

-From April 7 to June 1829, Cowdery acted as Smith's primary scribe for the translation of the plates into what would later become the Book of Mormon.
+Cowdery met Joseph Smith on April 5, 1829—a year and a day before the official founding of the Church of Christ—and heard from him how he had received golden plates containing ancient writings.
+Cowdery told Smith that he had seen the golden plates in a vision before the two had met.
+Before meeting Cowdery, Smith had virtually stopped translating after the first 116 pages had been lost by Martin Harris.
+Working with Cowdery, however, Smith completed the manuscript of what would become the Book of Mormon between April 7 and June 1829, in what Richard Bushman later called a "burst of rapid-fire translation."
 Cowdery also unsuccessfully attempted to translate part of the Book of Mormon by himself.
-Before meeting Cowdery, Smith had virtually stopped translating after the first 116 pages had been lost by Martin Harris.
-But working with Cowdery, Smith completed the manuscript in a remarkably short period (April–June 1829), during what Richard Bushman called a "burst of rapid-fire translation."

-Cowdery and Smith said that on May 15, 1829, they received the Aaronic priesthood from the resurrected John the Baptist, after which they baptized each other in the Susquehanna River.
+Cowdery and Smith reported that on May 15, 1829, they received the Aaronic priesthood from the resurrected John the Baptist, after which they baptized each other in the Susquehanna River.
 Cowdery said that he and Smith later went into the forest and prayed "until a glorious light encircled us, and as we arose on account of the light, three persons stood before us dressed in white, their faces beaming with glory."
-One of the three announced that he was the Apostle Peter and said the others were the apostles James and John.
+One of the three announced that he was the Apostle Peter and said the others were the apostles James and John, who many presume then gave them the Melchizedek priesthood.

-Later that year, Cowdery reported sharing a vision, along with Smith and David Whitmer, in which an angel showed him the golden plates.
-Martin Harris said he saw a similar vision later that day.
+Later that year, Cowdery reported sharing a vision, along with Smith and David Whitmer, in which an angel showed them the golden plates.
+Harris said he saw a similar vision later that day.
 Cowdery, Whitmer and Harris signed a statement to that effect and became known as the Three Witnesses.
-Their testimony has been published in nearly every edition of the Book of Mormon.
+Their testimony has subsequently been published in nearly every edition of the Book of Mormon.